adelphi-ed-tech/au-courses/content/school-networks.md

 ### To Do:
 1. Complete ethics readings and come to class prepared to discuss and debate.
 2. Update your Trello project with the work you've completed this week.
 Identify any issues and get help as needed.
+3. Complete the "Privacy & Ethics" quiz.

 Week 6: Final Project Due
 -------------------------
-This is a working week where our full attention is focused on producing great final projects.

-### To Do:

-- turn in your final project and have a great summer!
+There is no class meeting, finish up your project and turn it in.
+Have a great summer!